Difference Between a Misdemeanor and a Felony

 - Vandalism

-Pennsylvania law divides misdemeanor crimes into three different categories, with first-degree misdemeanors being the most serious.
-While third-degree misdemeanors are among the least severe charges under state law, they can still have a significant impact on a person’s life.
+Pennsylvania law categorizes misdemeanor crimes into three distinct categories, with first-degree misdemeanors being the most serious.
+Although third-degree misdemeanors are among the least severe charges under state law, they can still have a significant impact on a person’s life.

-Felonies are more serious offenses than misdemeanors, and, generally, these charges can lead to more serious penalties.
-These include up to $25,000 in fines and years in prison.
-Felony convictions can also impact your life in other ways, such as limiting your ability to own a firearm, receive financial aid for a college education, pursue government benefits, run for public office or serve on a jury.
+Felonies are more serious offenses than misdemeanors, and generally, these charges can lead to more severe penalties, including fines of up to $25,000 and imprisonment for years.
+Felony convictions can also impact your life in other ways, such as limiting your ability to own a firearm, receive financial aid for a college education, pursue government benefits, run for public office, or serve on a jury.

 Some charges commonly classified as felonies include: